jiepengwong/Lift-Bros-HEAP/README.md

 Our frontend, built with React, provides an intuitive and user-friendly interface for seamless fitness management.
 Key features include:

-- **User Dashboard**: Access an interactive dashboard displaying your workout routines, progress, and calorie tracking.
+- **User Dashboard**: Access a dashboard that allows you to see your recommended routines and the past calories burnt in a week!

-- **Exercise Library**: Explore an extensive library of exercises with detailed instructions and videos.
+- **Exercise Library**: Explore an extensive library of exercises with detailed instructions, where you will be able to pick those exercises for your personalized routines

-- **Community Interaction**: Engage with fellow LiftBros users, share accomplishments, and seek inspiration.
+- **Personalisation of exercise routines**: Create or even explore other user's routines and monitor the amount of calories burnt when you start your workout routine

 ## Backend